Citrix Virtual Apps and Desktops

 If you indicated that machines are power managed through Web Studio, choose which tool to use to create VMs.

-• Other: A tool that manages machines already in the data center.
+• Other service or technology A tool that manages machines already in the data center.
 Citrix recommends that you use Microsoft System Center Configuration Manager or another third-party application to ensure that the machines in the catalog are consistent.

 Desktop types (desktop experience)

-• Users connect to a new (random) desktop each time they log on.
+• I want users to connect to a new (random) desktop each time they log on.

-• Users connect to the same (static) desktop each time they log on.
+• I want users to connect to the same (static) desktop each time they log on.

 This page appears only when you are using MCS to create VMs.